Senior Vice President, UArizona Health Sciences

 Professor, Department of Medicine

-Michael D. Dake, MD, directs strategic integration of undergraduate and graduate education, research, service and clinical activities in the UA Health Sciences colleges, centers and clinical affiliates.
+Michael D. Dake, MD, directs strategic integration of undergraduate and graduate education, research, service and clinical activities in the UArizona Health Sciences colleges, centers and clinical affiliates.

 Dr. Dake is a leading researcher, clinician, teacher, and administrator.
 He is internationally known for pioneering image-guided therapies and novel approaches in interventional therapy in the fields of vascular imaging, venous thromboembolic disease, aortic aneurysms, and dissection.
 Dr. Dake made medical history with the implantation of the world’s first thoracic stent-graft in 1992 and his groundbreaking research with CT angiography and stent-grafts has re-written medical and surgery textbooks.